-- no exercise of outstanding options or warrants; - no exercise by the underwriters of their option to purchase up to additional shares of our common stock from us to cover over-allotments, if any; - no exercise of the representative's warrants to be issued upon consummation of this offering at an exercise price equal to 125% of the offering price of the common stock; and - an assumed offering price of \$ per share, the last reported sale price of our common stock as reported on NYSE American on
+- no exercise of outstanding options or warrants; - no exercise by the underwriters of their option to purchase up to alditional shares of our common stock from us to cover over- - no exercise of the representative's warrants to be issued upon consummation of this offering at an exercise price equal to 125% of the initial offering price of the common stock; - the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, each of which will be in effect immediately upon the consummation of this offering; and - an initial public offering price of \$ per share, the midpoint of the estimated initial public offering price range on the cover page of this prospectus. - an initial public offering price greater than the per share price paid by investors in our Crossover Round and therefore no requirement to issue additional shares of our common stock to the investors in the Crossover Round.
+See "Description of Capital Stock-Crossover Round."